 Since I wanted cinnamon rolls, but not 600 calorie rolls, I began tweaking a basic recipe I found.
 We cook these gorgeous apples down with a bit of cinnamon, nutmeg, and cardamom to deliver on the apple pie part of these rolls.

-Special bonus: Your house will now smell like Cinnabon, which is just icing on the
+Special bonus: Your house will now smell like Cinnabon, which is just icing on the cake cinnamon roll.

 If you haven’t tried your hand at cinnamon rolls before, I assure you they look way harder than they actually are.
 The hardest thing is waiting for the dough to rise twice!
 Use this time for a quick coffee walk or sit down and catch up on work.
 Or, you could stare them down and count the minutes until they are ready to roll like someone I know (cough, ahem, BL).